Baal HaSulam's Introduction to Zohar

 Baal HaSulam's Introduction to Zohar 33:1

 I think we all do sometimes.
-It’s easy to feel insignificant when you look up at the night sky or just consider the sheer scale of the world around us.
+A reader can feel insignificant when you look up at the night sky or just consider the sheer scale of the world around us.
 But what if I told you that,...

 MysticismAdam & EveIdolatryKabbalah